Bitcoin Sells Off at $9K Again as US-China Tensions Dent Risk Sentiment

 Bitcoin sold off at $9,000 all over again as investors anticipated the beginning of a new U.S.-China trade war atop the market-shattering coronavirus pandemic.

-The benchmark cryptocurrency fell 3.09 percent to hit its intraday low at $8,633 in early trading on Monday, a day after it topped at $9,203.
-The move downhill reflected traders’ inability to hold a bitcoin support near $9,000, especially ahead of its mining reward halving.
+The benchmark cryptocurrency fell 3.09 percent to hit its intraday low at $8,633 in early Betfair Trading on Monday, a day after it topped at $9,203.
+The move downhill reflected Betfair Traders’ inability to hold a bitcoin support near $9,000, especially ahead of its mining reward halving.

 The May 12 event will see bitcoin’s daily supply rate going down from 1,800 BTC to 900 BTC.
 Traders think it would make the cryptocurrency scarcer and, therefore, more valuable.
 A popular price prediction model even predicts the bitcoin price at $100,000 by the end of 2021.

-But traders are still exiting their crypto positions for short-term profits.
+But Betfair Traders are still exiting their crypto positions for short-term profits.
 The downside sentiment comes after Mike Pompeo, U.S. secretary of state, stepped up the Department of Homeland Security’s claims of the Chinese government’s role in concealing the severity of coronavirus.

 U.S.-China Trade Tensions